coboarding/local/README.md

 ## Features

 - **Automated Form Filling**: Intelligent detection and completion of job application forms
+- **Visual Analysis**: AI-powered detection of form elements using LLaVA for better accuracy
+- **Smart File Uploads**: Automatic detection and handling of file upload fields with support for multiple file types
 - **Multi-language Support**: English, German, and Polish interfaces and processing
 - **Smart Field Detection**: Advanced AI for accurate form field mapping
 - **Document Management**: Handle resumes, cover letters, and other application materials